Icekid35/openvision-b2b/README.md

-# Open Vision B2B Service Platform
+# Open Visual B2B Service Platform

-A modern, visually engaging B2B service website built with React, TypeScript, Tailwind CSS, and Vite.
+A modern, visually engaging B2B service website built with **React**, **TypeScript**, **Tailwind CSS**, and **Vite**.
 This project showcases digital services, blog insights, and a rich portfolio, with a focus on enterprise-grade design, accessibility, and smooth user experience.

 ---